Zehn kleine Jägermeister: Music video

-The music video was directed by Ralf Schmerberg and drawn by Andreas Hykade.
-It is an adult-animated illustration of the lyrics that depicts deer as Jägermeisters.
-During the chorus, the liquid's path through the mouth is shown.
+A music video for the song was directed by Ralf Schmerberg and animated by Andreas Hykade.
+It is an adult animated illustration of the lyrics that depicts deer as Jägermeisters.
+During the chorus, a liquid's path through a mouth is shown.
 Along the way, the band members are seen drinking.

 The video follows the lyrics and is divided into sections beginning with a group of Jägermeisters performing a dance routine.
 Their number decreases verse by verse, as they each get into different situations which always end with a violent death of one of them.
 At the end of the video, the only surviving Jägermeister invites nine new Jägermeisters. ("Drum lud er sich zum Osterfest neun neue Meister ein") This differs from the original album lyrics, which end with the death of the second-last Jägermeister, followed by the refrain.

-The video was censored by MTV Germany due to containing illegal drugs, nudity, and realistic weapons.
+The video was censored by MTV Germany due to scenes containing illegal drugs, nudity, and realistic weapons.